R for Biologists course

 I need help!

-To see what any function in R does, type a ? before the name and help information will appear in the Help panel on the right in RStudio.
+As described above, every R package includes documentation to explain how to use functions.
+For example, to find out what a function in R does, type a ? before the name and help information will appear in the Help panel on the right in RStudio.

 ?sum